Illustration of Ibn al-’Arabi | Image source: www.en.qantara.de/

 … indeed, He is his very identity and reality.“

 Reading time: 25-30 mins

 Orthodox Islam has a bad rap these days, and not without good reason.
-However, just as Christianity has wisdom and truth underneath all the centuries of re-writes and distortions, so too the Qur’an which has buried the strains of Islamic mysticism which infuse its origins before corruption set in.
-The Sufi tradtion and Islamic mysticism it stands for, is very different to the Islamism and Jihadism of the kind we have witnessed in the modern age.
+However, just as Christianity has wisdom and truth underneath all the centuries of re-writes and distortions, so too the Qur’an which buried the strains of Islamic mysticism infusing its origins before corruption set in.
+The Sufi tradtion and the Islamic mysticism it stands for is very different to the Islamism and Jihadism of the kind we have witnessed in the modern age.
 Here too, the importance of discernment is clear.